nzthiago/functions-quickstart-java-azd-eventgrid-blob/README.md

 This template repository contains an Azure Functions reference sample using the Blob trigger with Event Grid source type, written in Java and deployed to Azure using the Azure Developer CLI (`azd`).
 When deployed to Azure the sample uses managed identity and a virtual network to make sure deployment is secure by default.
 You can control whether a VNet is used to secure storage in the sample by setting `VNET_ENABLED` to true or false in the AZD parameters.

-This sample implements a simple function that copies PDF files from an `unprocessed-pdf` container to a `processed-pdf` container when new blobs are created using Azure SDK types.
+This sample implements a simple function that copies PDF files from an `unprocessed-pdf` container to a `processed-pdf` container when new blobs are created using byte array bindings.
 This straightforward example showcases how to use the Event Grid blob trigger to automatically respond to blob creation events in near real-time.

 ![Architecture diagram for Azure Functions Event Grid Blob Trigger](./img/architecture.png)